Dalia-21/dalias-library-api-specs/README.md

-# public-library-api-specs
+# dalias-library-api-specs
-OpenAPI specs for the Public Library project
+OpenAPI specs for the Dalia's Library project